JenReuting/django-static-azure-template/README.md

 ### Notes:

+This project contains a custom User model, as well as some useful base models and mixins.

 *Django Storages*: This app uses Django-Storages [docs here](https://django-storages.readthedocs.io/en/latest/) along with the [azure-storage-blob](https://pypi.org/project/azure-storage-blob/) package.

 This app does *NOT* use Whitenoise: Since this was developed with the intent to a.) be a backend API, and b.) utilize CloudFront's CDN for image serving, I did NOT add in Whitenoise.
 That configuration shouldn't be too difficult and, if I get time, I'll create another branch.